nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 **_!!!
 Please note that the ICSP on the Arduino Nano / Clone boards are 5V INTOLERANT !!!_**
 **_!!!
 The Vcc output from the programmers are 5V only !!!_**
 _Connect the Arduino Boards to the PC USB port directly for power._
+_You do not need to connect the Vcc & Ground Pins of the programmer to the boards if you are powering them through USB._
-_The on-board 3.3V LDO voltage regulator will step-down the voltage accordingly._
+_The on-board 3.3V LDO voltage regulator will step-down the voltage from the USB port accordingly._

 ![XGPRO](images/XGPRO0.png)